-This Crispy Teriyaki Cauliflower is sweet and savory with a crunchy outside and tender inside.
-It has great texture and kids love it too!
+This Crispy Teriyaki Cauliflower is sweet and savory, with a crunchy outside and tender inside.
+It has a great texture, and kids love it, too!

-If you’ve been around here for a while you may have realized that I’m a little obsessed with crispy cauliflower recipes.
-When you batter and bread cauliflower florets it gives it such a great taste and texture and is perfect for coating with a sticky, flavorful sauce.
-This Crispy Teriyaki Cauliflower is so delicious and your entire family will love it!
+If you’ve been around here for a while, you may have realized that I’m a little obsessed with crispy cauliflower recipes.
+Battering and breading cauliflower florets gives them a great taste and texture and is perfect for coating them with a sticky, flavorful sauce.
+This Crispy Teriyaki Cauliflower is so delicious, and the entire family will love it!

 This crispy teriyaki cauliflower is a veganized version of teriyaki chicken and I wouldn’t be surprised if you were able to trick some people into thinking it was real chicken!
 My kids call it chicken and have no idea it’s actually cauliflower 😉